-Leveling, All Switches: allow

-space above switch for leveling via threaded hanger rods, or by shims if bolted connection.
+Leveling, All Switches: allow space above switch for leveling via threaded hanger rods, or by shims if bolted connection.
+Use the channel framework of both the inner and outer frames for leveling.

 Switch Bracing: rod suspended switches must be sway braced, laterally and longitudinally.
 Sway brace materials are by others.
-Switches supported by other methods may need to be braced, depending upon the type of support.
+Switches supported by other methods (bolted to stools, auxiliary support steel, etc.) may need to be braced, depending upon the type of support.

-Attach bracing to switch at the 4 holes (13/16") in the outer frame of each switch, as shown in Figures 5, 7 and 8.
-See hole detail in Figure 6.
+Attach bracing to switch at the 4 holes (15/16") in the outer frame of each switch, as shown in Figures 3 and 4 (typical).
 Use care so the switch frame is equally braced at each location and the frame is not twisted or bent.